turbomarko/turbo-drf/docs/deployment.rst

 HTTPS is On by Default
 ----------------------

-SSL (Secure Sockets Layer) is a standard security technology for establishing an encrypted link between a server and a client, typically in this case, a web server (website) and a browser.
-Not having HTTPS means that malicious network users can sniff authentication credentials between your website and end users' browser.
+SSL (Secure Sockets Layer) is a standard security technology for establishing an encrypted link between a server and a client.

-It is always better to deploy a site behind HTTPS and will become crucial as the web services extend to the IoT (Internet of Things).
-For this reason, we have set up a number of security defaults to help make your website secure:

 * If you are not using a subdomain of the domain name set in the project, then remember to put your staging/production IP address in the ``DJANGO_ALLOWED_HOSTS`` environment variable (see :ref:`settings`) before you deploy your website.
 Failure to do this will mean you will not have access to your website through the HTTP protocol.